ATM2100/GuidedWalkThroughOfLinux/Guide.md

 As you can see, vi has a very high skill floor to get meaningful value out of it.
 If you take the time to learn the tool, it is noticeably faster than other modern text editors.
 Anyone who doesn't believe that should try to use and learn vi for a month.
 Vi may not be for everyone, and it is hard to learn, but the reward for doing so is a really fast text editor.

 #### nano
 There are only really two things that you have to know to use nano.
 First, every command is visible at the bottom of the screen.
 Second, the `^` symbol means `ctrl+`.
-Going through each basic feature, you control your location using the arrow key; otherwise, you enter the text normally.
+Going through each basic feature, you control your location using the arrow keys; otherwise, you enter the text normally.
 No insert mode, just arrow keys and letters.
 To save, you input `ctrl + o'.
 It will prompt you to name the file, but it should just use the name of the file, so normally, all that you will need to do is press enter.
 To quit nano, you would use `ctrl + x`.

 To find a string use `ctrl + w` or the "Where Is" function.
 To find the next occurrence use `alt + w` and `alt + q` for the previous instance of what you searched for.
 For the find and replace, use the `ctrl + w` as a start, then do `ctrl + R` or "Replace."
 You would then enter the text that you want replaced, hit enter, and then the text that you want to replace it with.

 Copying and pasting work, like in the terminal, where you use `ctrl + shift + c` and `ctrl + shift + v`, respectively.

-## Intermediate
+## Practical Tools and Files

 ### grep
 The `grep` command stands for "global regular expression print."
 In practice, `grep` is used on large bodies of text to find and print regular expressions.
 This is probably one of the five most useful commands in Linux.
 Take the following command: